AttractionsAttractions in FiveWalt Disney World (FL)

 We rate this attraction as not to be missed.
 After riding it several times, I’m convinced there’s so much going on in some scenes, you could ride MMRR a dozen times and still miss something.
 It’s that layered, that good, and that much fun!

 Will you ride the Runaway Railway?
-How many hidden details have you spotted?
+If you have, how many hidden details have you spotted?
 Tell us in the comments below.

 You May Also Like...